Lab Members

 Hon.
 B.Sc. in Neuroscience and Mathematics, University of Toronto

-M.Sc Student in the Institute of Medical of Science, University of Toronto & Tanz Centre for Research in Neurodegenerative Diseases
+M.S. from Institute of Medical of Science, University of Toronto & Tanz Centre for Research in Neurodegenerative Diseases

 melisa.gumus@mail.utoronto.ca